The UK’s leading independent restaurant group

 Group Procurement Director

 Simon oversees Procurement, Supply Chain and Food Technology across all CDG brands.
 He previously worked in the Supermarket, Oil & Gas and Foodservice industry, with experience in Operations, Marketing, Buying, Category Management, Quality & Innovation and Strategy.
 Prior to joining CDG he held a number of senior management roles at Sainsbury’s, BP International, Whitbread and Morrisons.
-Simon is a member of the Chartered Institute of Procurement & Supply.
+Simon is a Fellow of the Chartered Institute of Procurement & Supply.